 To reach Delhi you will need to travel an approximate distance of 1,427, 2,171, 1,516, and 1,580 km from Mumbai, Bengaluru, Kolkata, and Hyderabad respectively.
 Here are the details on how you can reach Delhi.

-By Air.
 To reach Delhi, you will need to deboard at Indira Gandhi International Airport (DEL).
 Delhi is extremely well connected via air routes to several major and remote towns and cities.
 Many renowned air carriers operate to and fro with good flight connectivity.
 From the airport, you can easily take a cab, auto, bus, or metro to cover about 12 km to reach Vigyan Bhawan.

-By Train.
 Depending upon your comfort and budget, you can also plan a trip to Delhi via train.
 You can consider deboarding at the New Delhi Railway Station, Old Delhi Railway Station, or Anand Vihar Terminus.

 While they all are considered as the major railheads of the capital, New Delhi and Old Delhi stations are the prime railway stations with overall very good train connectivity with other Indian cities.
 These stations also remain quite busy throughout the year with a great footfall of passengers.
 From both these stations, Vigyan Bhawan lies at a distance of hardly 10-11 km, thus, as you deboard at either of the stations, you can easily find a cab or auto to reach here.

-By Road.
 Depending upon your location, you can travel to Delhi by motorable and easily accessible roadways.
 For this, you can book state or private-run buses online at fairly affordable rates from nearby cities.
 You can also book a taxi or rely on your own vehicle.